Commands

 This function is a coroutine.

-Invoke and process the command associated with this message context if it is valid.
+Invoke and process the command associated with this message or redemption context if it is valid.

 This method first prepares the context for invocation, and checks whether the context has a valid command with a valid prefix.